Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Introduction

-The structure of the wake behind a perturber can be separated into two distinct contributions, one from a collisionless medium, such as background stars or dark matter, and one from a collisional medium, typically a baryonic gas.
-The additional pressure forces present in collisional media result in significant differences in the retarding drag force, when compared to the collisionless case \citep{ja:ostriker1999}.
-This is most pronounced for Mach numbers close to $\mathcal{M}=1$, where the combination of perturber mass and extent produce a wake that remains in the linear regime \footnote{Here the linear regime refers to wakes where the over-density factor is less than one throughout the wake.}.
-As the scenario becomes increasingly non-linear, the gaseous DF drag force decreases \citep{ja:kim2009} (referred to as KK09 when mentioned directly).
-The complex structure of the gravitationally induced wake has been studied previously using both analytic \citep{ja:just1990, ja:ostriker1999, ja:namouni2010} and numerical techniques \citep{ja:sanchez1999, ja:sanchez2001, ja:kim2007, ja:kim2009, ja:bernal2013}. \citet{ja:bernal2013} will be referred to as BS13 when directly mentioned in the text.
+The structure of the overdense wake can be separated into two distinct contributions, one from a collisionless medium, such as background stars or cold dark matter, and one from a collisional component, typically baryonic gas.
+The additional pressure forces present in collisional media result in significant differences in the resultant wake, and in the drag force, when compared to the collisionless case \citep{ja:ostriker1999}.
+This is most pronounced for Mach numbers close to $\mathcal{M}=1$, where Mach has the standard definition as the ratio of bulk velocity of the gas $v$ to its sound speed $c_s$, $\mathcal{M}=v/c_s$.
+We use the standard definitions for subsonic $v<c_s$, $\mathcal{M}<1$, and super-sonic $v>c_s$, $\mathcal{M}>1$, with the transition point at $v=c_s$, $\mathcal{M}=1$.
+This assumes that the wake remains in the linear regime. \footnote{Here the linear regime refers to wakes where the density is less than double the initial value, at a given radius.} As the induced wake becomes increasingly non-linear, the gaseous DF drag force decreases \citep{ja:kim2009}.
+The complex structure of gravitationally induced wake has previously been studied using both analytic \citep{ja:just1990, ja:ostriker1999, ja:namouni2010} and numerical approaches \citep{ja:sanchez1999, ja:sanchez2001, ja:kim2007, ja:kim2009, ja:lee2011, ja:thun2016, ja:park2017, ja:tomoya2024, ja:bernal2013}.
+With a simplified, adiabatic, single-phase, ideal-gas background, the growth of the wake is effectively scale-free, allowing the analytic predictions to be applied across scales.